-By managing this information directly in Aha!, you can make better prioritization decisions and share the most important information related to your product plans and roadmaps.
+By managing this information directly in Aha!, you can make better prioritization decisions and share the most important information related to your plans and roadmaps.
 For example, you could make a custom table to manage a central list of key strategic customers.
 In addition, markets or opportunities can be centrally located and visible across your organization.

-What you track with custom tables is completely flexible and up to you — in all cases, you can then easily link what is being tracked to your product initiatives, features, and ideas for a single view into roadmap impact.
+What you track with custom tables is completely flexible and up to you — in all cases, you can then easily link what is being tracked to your initiatives, features, and ideas for a single view into roadmap impact.